lgkonline/startmon-app/README.md

 ## PHP service
 You need to have [Docker](https://www.docker.com/get-started) installed.
-Then run `docker-compose up --build`.
+Then run `docker-compose up`.
 This application is then running on [http://localhost:4000](http://localhost:4000).

 ## React app
 [Node.js + NPM](https://nodejs.org) has to be installed.